-Beautiful wide sandy beaches, ample activities and attractions and the area's unique history explain why the Outer Banks are a popular vacation destinations for all ages.
-Today, families love the Outer Banks for the scenic beauty, quaint villages, terrific water sports, great golf, wild horses, and photogenic lighthouses.
-From north to south, here's where to stay in the Outer Banks for a classic East Coast beach vacation.
+Wide sandy beaches, activities, attractions and the area's history make the Outer Banks a popular vacation destination for families.
+From north to south, here's what the OBX offers for a classic East Coast beach vacation.

 Above: Wright Brothers Memorial.
 Outer Banks, NC

-24 miles of tranquil shoreline make a favorite vacation spot for the families.
-If you spot magnificent wild horses running along the shore then you are seeing a glimpse of history.
+Twenty-four miles of tranquil shoreline make it a favorite spot for families.
+If you catch a glance of the magnificent wild horses running along the shore, then you are seeing a glimpse of Corolla's history.

 Above: Wild Horses.
 Corolla, NC